BioDWH2/BioDWH2-ArcadeDB-Server/README.md

 > java -jar BioDWH2-ArcadeDB-Server.jar --create /path/to/workspace
 ~~~

-Once the database has been created, the database and OrientDB Studio can be started as follows:
+Once the database has been created, the database and ArcadeDB Studio can be started as follows:
 ~~~BASH
 > java -jar BioDWH2-ArcadeDB-Server.jar --start /path/to/workspace
 ~~~